Improwised/kb.repairrabbit.github.io/content/_index.md

 ### Welcome to RepairRabbit Knowledgebase

 Thank you for stopping here.
-We hope that this knowledgebase will help you get started with RepairRabbit self hosted repairing application.
-If you have anything unclear, please feel free to write to us.
+We hope this knowledgebase will help you to get started with RepairRabbit as a self hosted repaire application.
+If you have anything unclear, please feel free to write us.

-Repair rabbit is a self hosted web application to take care of technical repair business.
-This web application efficiently monitors the operations, services and analysis for the multiple store at multiple locations.
+Repair rabbit is a self hosted web application to maintain technical repair business.
+This web application efficiently monitors the operations, services and analysis for the multiple store at different locations.

-You can perform multi functions with a single platform :
+ You can perform multiple actions with a single platform :

 * Create Appointment for the Customer

-* Raise Ticket for Repairing Work Management
+* Raise Ticket for Repaire Work Management

-* Record & Track Customer’s Data
+* Record & Track Customer Data

-* Analyze the Overall Work of the Location
+* Analyze the Overall Work for the diffent Locations.

-* Verify Invoice Data
+* Verify Invoice Data.

-* Maintain Working Schedule of Employees
+* Manage work Schedule for the Employees.

-* Ease in Monitoring Branch wise Work
+* Ease to monitor store Work for different stores.

 * Inventory Management